Appendix (anatomy): Appendicitis

+Uses

-The appendix is also used for the construction of an efferent urinary conduit, in an operation known as the Mitrofanoff procedure, in people with a neurogenic bladder.
+The appendix can be used to construct an efferent urinary conduit, in an operation known as the Mitrofanoff procedure, in people with a neurogenic bladder.

-The appendix is also used as a means to access the colon in children with paralysed bowels or major rectal sphincter problems.
-The appendix is brought out to the skin surface and the child/parent can then attach a catheter and easily wash out the colon (via normal defaecation) using an appropriate solution.
+The appendix can also be used to access the colon in children with paralysed bowels or major sphincter dysfunction.
+The appendix is lifted from the abdomen and a catheter can be attached which allows the colon to be irrigated (via normal defecation).